djek-sweng/blog-quartz-cronjob-scheduling-aspnet-core/README.md

 dotnet add package Quartz.Extensions.Hosting
 ```

-In the file [`Directory.Build.targets`](https://github.com/djek-sweng/blog-quartz-cronjob-scheduling-aspnet-core/blob/main/src/Directory.Build.targets) you will then find all the required packages you need to install for the application shown here.
+In the file [`Directory.Build.targets`](https://github.com/djek-sweng/blog-quartz-cronjob-scheduling-aspnet-core/blob/main/src/Directory.Build.targets) you will then find all required packages you need to install for the application shown here.

 #### **Configure Quartz**